How to Address Stealing

 If you focus on helping your child deal with these risk factors, lying and stealing should subside.

 It’s important to get to the bottom of stealing.
 If the problems behind chronic stealing and lying are uncorrected, they tend to snowball.
 With repeated misdeeds, the child convinces himself that stealing is not really wrong.
 He desensitizes himself to his own conscience and to your teachings.
-The child without remorse is at high risk for becoming an adult without controls.
+The child without remorse is at high risk of becoming an adult without controls.
 With attachment parenting, even if a child is not “caught in the act,” he will punish himself sufficiently with the remorse he will feel.
 He won’t want to repeat wrong actions.

 The five-year-old finds somebody’s wallet and brings it to you.
 Praise him to the limit for his action!
 “Thank you for bringing Mommy the wallet you found.
 Now let’s see if we can find out who it belongs to.
 I’ll bet that person will be very happy you found it, just like you would feel if you lost something special and someone returned it.”
 Avoid saying, “Thank you for telling the truth.”
-Some children may not even have thought of keeping the wallet, and you don’t want to plant in their minds the option of being dishonest.
+Some children may not even have thought of keeping the wallet, and you don’t want to plant in their minds the option of being dishonest or stealing.
 Whatever praise you give, convey the message that your child did just what you expected.